Today's Best Tech Deals

-Bare Bones Software BBEdit 10.1 is a robust and full-featured text editor
+Bare Bones Software BBEdit 10.1

 When you already have one of—if not the—most robust and full-featured text editors available, what does a company do for an encore?
 Bare Bones Software chose, with BBEdit 10, to create a new version designed to make BBEdit easier to use and more accessible for existing users.